 The provincial is supported by a team of Provincial Assistants.

 Fr.
 Joseph M. O’Keefe, SJ, is the first provincial of the USA East Province of the Society of Jesus.
 He entered the Jesuits through the New England Province in 1976.
 He graduated from the College of the Holy Cross and went on to receive advanced degrees from Fordham University and the Weston School of Theology in Weston, Mass.
 He was ordained a priest in 1986.
 After completing an Ed.D. in education from Harvard University, Fr.
 O’Keefe became a member of the faculty at Fordham University, and then at Boston College, where he also served as dean.
 He was a visiting professor at Georgetown University as well.
-He currently serves as superior of the Ciszek Hall house of First Studies and the Spellman Hall Jesuit Community at Fordham University.
+Most recently he served as the rector at Ciszek Hall and superior of Spellman Hall, both at Fordham University, overseeing and mentoring the Jesuit scholastics who live and study on campus.
+During that time, he also taught at Fordham’s Graduate School of Education.
 Fr.
 O’Keefe was a delegate to the Jesuits’ 36th General Congregation in Rome in 2016.